sourcecred/docs/docs/beta/cred.md

 node in the graph and returning to the seed.
 It's like the ground that the Cred flows across is a bit porous, and some of it is always seeping down into an aquifer that feeds the seed node.
 Technically, we call this process "Cred radiation".
-The proportion of each node's Cred that radiates aways is called "alpha", and it is a number between 0 and 1.
+The proportion of each node's Cred that radiates away is called "alpha", and it is a number between 0 and 1.
 If alpha is high (closer to 1), then Cred will tend to stay close to the nodes minting Cred, because it cannot flow very far before returning to the spring.
 If alpha is low (close to 0), it